docopt/docopt.go/README.md

 ## Testing

-All tests from the python version have been implemented pass
+All tests from the python version have been implemented and all are passing.

+New language agnostic tests have been added to `test_golang.docopt`.

-To run them use `go test`
+To run them use `go test`.